rosshemsley/gonn/Readme.md

 $ gonn <example name>
 ```

 _⚠️ Warning: this code is very much a toy implementation at the moment.
-You probably shouldn't be trying to use it_
+You probably shouldn't be trying to use it_.